 The following description of The Toro Company Investment, Savings, and Employee Stock Ownership Plan (the Plan) is provided for general information purposes only.
-Participants should refer to the Plan document restated as of May 8, 2009 for more complete information.
+Participants should refer to the Plan document amended and restated as of January 1, 2009 for more complete information for calendar years prior to 2012.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).
 Effective January 1, 2002, The Toro Company Employee Stock Ownership Plan was merged into The Toro Company Investment and Savings Plan to become the Plan.
 However, there continues to be an Employee Stock Ownership (ESOP) portion and a profit sharing portion of the Plan.
-Effective September 2, 2003, the Exmark Manufacturing Company, Inc. 401(k) Profit Sharing Plan was merged into the Plan.
-The Exmark Manufacturing Company, Inc. 401(k) Profit Sharing Plan offered loans to participants.
+Effective September 2, 2003, the Exmark Manufacturing Company, Inc. 401(k) Profit Sharing Plan offered loans to participants.
 Since loans are not offered under the Plan, outstanding loan balances were transferred as a result of the merger into the Plan and continue to be repaid by participants.
 Effective April 4, 2008, the Rain Master Irrigation Systems, Inc. 401(k) Profit Sharing Plan was merged into the Plan.